 If you use the screws with the hinges, you'll have to pre-drill some holes for the screws.

 However, if you use the 1" bugle head sheet rock screws, they drill their own holes.
+Be careful and don't strip them, or you'll have to move your hinge to a new location.

 Now we need to finish cutting the tube in half.